SAP/clustersecret-operator/website/content/en/docs/installation/helm.md

 ## Helm deployment

-The recommended way to deploy clustersecret-operator is to use the [included Helm chart](https://github.com/sap/clustersecret-operator-helm), also available in packaged form:
+The recommended way to deploy clustersecret-operator is to use the [Helm chart](https://github.com/sap/clustersecret-operator-helm), also available in packaged form:
 - as helm package: [https://sap.github.io/clustersecret-operator-helm](https://sap.github.io/clustersecret-operator-helm)
 - as OCI package: [oci://ghcr.io/sap/clustersecret-operator-helm](oci://ghcr.io/sap/clustersecret-operator-helm)